BioJulia/PopGen.jl/docs/getting_started/juliaprimer.md

 ### At the end of a command

- When you see a semicolon after invoking a function, what that means is "don't show me the output in the terminal window".
+ When you see a semicolon after invoking a function, what that means is "don't show me the output".

 Example: